This is Our God.

 Certainly, God has been gracious.

 John reminds us that we all have a “why,” a reason for our lives given to us by God.
-My mother used to say, her “why” was simply becoming a mom, much like Elizabeth and Mary.
+My mother used to say, her “why” was simply becoming a mother, much like Elizabeth and Mary.

 My “why” has been serving God and his people as a priest.